 By submitting this form, you consent to receive emails from CakeWhiz

 Everyone needs to have a collection of icing recipes that they can use on various types of desserts.
 I have a whole Frosting and Fillings category, which you should check out.
-Today's green icing is great for Christmas holiday season or even St. Patrick's Day festivities.
+Today's green icing is great for the Christmas holiday season just like these Christmas Pinwheel Cookies (Spiral), or even St. Patrick's Day festivities.
 Be sure to check out my collection of Green Desserts for more inspiration.

 Jump to: